 Edimax Pro Network Management Suite (NMS) supports the central management of a group of access points, otherwise known as an AP Array.
-CAP1750 NMS supports up to 8 Edimax Pro access points with no additional wireless controller required, reducing costs and facilitating efficient remote AP management.
+NMS can be installed on one access point and support up to 8 Edimax Pro access points with no additional wireless controller required, reducing costs and facilitating efficient remote AP management.